The Mansion of Happiness: Misconceptions

-Anne Wales Abbot was believed to be the designer of the Ives' game, The Mansion of Happines for over 145 years, from 1843 to 1989.
-She, however, did not design Ives The Mansion of Happiness but did design two other Ives' games: Dr. Busby and Master Rodbury and His Pupils.
+Anne Wales Abbot was believed to be the designer of the Ives' game, The Mansion of Happiness for over 145 years, from 1843 to 1989.
+She, however, did not design The Mansion of Happiness but did design two other Ives' games: Dr. Busby and Master Rodbury and His Pupils.

-As further proof, Anne Wales Abbot was busy designing The Game Of Racers for Crosby and Nichols of Boston, an Ives's competitor.
+Anne Wales Abbot also designed The Game Of Racers for Crosby and Nichols of Boston, an Ives's competitor.
 According to The Salem Observer, The Game Of Racers went on sale in Salem, Massachusetts through J. P. Jewett on January 13, 1844.
 It went on sale in Boston even earlier.
-Abbot would have been working with Crosby and Nichols in Boston while the Ives firm published The Mansion Of Happiness.
+It seems that Abbot would have been working with Crosby and Nichols in Boston while the Ives firm published The Mansion Of Happiness.

 The Mansion of Happiness was considered the first mass-produced board game in the United States for almost 100 years.
 In 1886, George S. Parker purchased some of Ives' inventory from Henry P. Ives, who had taken over the Ives' business.
 George had his own oversized green label printed and proceeded to glue it over the Ives label.